 - Some bonuses do not allow e-wallet deposits, whereas all allow for Visa and Mastercard.

-- Even though PayPal is popular in the UK, not all Bingo Sites accept it or other e-wallets- check our Bingo site and casino reviews to find a PayPal Bingo Site.
+- Even though PayPal is popular in the UK, not all Bingo Sites accept it or other e-wallets- check our Bingo site to find a PayPal Bingo Site.

 - Neteller has recently withdrawn from the US casino market.